Canon SX620 vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the SX620) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D750 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the SX620 and D750 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon D750 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX620 and the Nikon D750?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.